PhucDong/movie-app/README.md

 ## Future features

-- Generating random content for the hero section in User Home Page
+- Generating random content for the hero section in the User Home Page
 - Users can add their favorite TV Shows to their list
-- Fetching data whenever a parameter changed for Search Results Page
+- Fetching data whenever a parameter changed for the Search Results Page
-- Implementing hamburger menu
+- Implementing the hamburger menu on smartphones
+- Updating this README file with Figma's link
+- Fixing errors: the Detailed Info Page is not updated completely whenever a Similar Show is clicked on